artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 1. Download the whole RVfpga-sim-addons folder as well as the Verilator-simulator binary from the releases that you are going to use, in this case RVfpga_PipelineSimulator_Ubuntu.

-2. Open a terminal and go into the current folder.
+2. Open a terminal and go into the current folder (*RVfpga-sim-addons/RVfpga_PipelineSimulator/examples*).

 3. Launch the simulation of the example program and analyse the program cycle by cycle (using Ubuntu 20.04 version):
 ```